himanihassija/himanihassija/README.md

 ## About me

-I'm a first-year CS + Data Science dual-degree student passionate about **agentic AI, automation, and systems that think**.
+I'm a CS + Data Science dual-degree student passionate about **agentic AI, automation, and systems that think**.
 I build things that cut months of work into minutes, from multi-agent simulations of 100 citizens to fully automated B2B outreach pipelines with zero manual work.

 Currently a **GTM Engineering Intern at Growzle**, where I build AI pipelines that autonomously scrape, qualify, and reach out to thousands of leads.
-Previously selected for the **GWY 2.0 Fellowship** (1 of 11 from 1,000+ applicants).
+Selected for the **GWY 2.0 Fellowship** (1 of 11 from 1,000+ applicants).

 ---